Best pubs in Birmingham

 Welcome to the year-long beer festival that never stops.
 A familiar feature in CAMRA guides, The Anchor stocks a mind-boggling number of regularly rotating beers, ales (with a particular speciality in hard-to-find English traditional ales), draft ciders and perrys.
 The Anchor is big on organic, so expect oodles of choice in that department too.

-This Louisiana-themed bar calls itself ‘a pub with a twist’ and takes inspiration from the soulful, laid-back culture of New Orleans and Cajun country.
+This Louisiana-themed establishment calls itself "a pub with a twist" and takes inspiration from the soulful, laid-back culture of New Orleans and Cajun country.
 The atmosphere is chilled out and sophisticated, and the décor is brilliantly rustic and vintage at the same time.
 New Orleans classics fill the cocktail menu.
-Try the mint julep (£6.25) – a refreshing bourbon and mint mix that’s the ultimate Deep South cooler.
+Try the mint julep: a refreshing bourbon and mint mix that’s the ultimate Deep South cooler.

 This classic white villa just outside the city centre is home to a smart bar, substantial restaurant and multiple outdoor spaces.
 Try the Grand Gin as an aperitif or your just-because refresher.
 A large measure of Langley’s No. 8 is served with plenty of ice, fruit, juniper berries and a premium tonic of your choice and the results are as tart as they are tasty.

 Our pick of the CBD's traditional pubs, The Old Contemptibles is just the right side of moody for a proper boozer.
-There's an eclectic range of real ales on offer – over one hundred varieties make their way through the pumps over the course of a year.
-And in case you're feeling thirsty already, take advantage of the online library of ales and Hop Circle app.
+There's an eclectic range of real ales on offer—over one hundred varieties make their way through the pumps over the course of a year.

 A serious boozer in the week and gloriously raucous come the weekend, The Victoria is our city-centre party pub of choice.
 Start things off with the resident real ale, The Victoria EPA, or one of three regularly rotating guest ales (think Thornbridge, Otley, Offbeat).
 And if the night is going that way, launch yourself into the recently revamped and suitably shiny Victoria Book of Cocktails, which is full of thoughtful flavour-filled punchy concoctions.